-Strategic Transport Fund Contributions to the Strategic Transport Fund (STF) will be re applies to this site.
-Road connection from OP135 Woodside development to Mug rationalisation of existing access points on the north side of M Roads / Access Roads / Access Contribution towards improvements of Mugiemoss Road to P Further road infrastructure improvements may be required de and assessment process of the Transport Assessment. ľ Contribution to new pedestrian/cycle bridge across the River Walking / Cycling Connections through site to local walking/ cycling networks, in Core Path 7, contribution to walk/cycle route from Aberdeen t with connections into Dyce and retention and upgrade of Nati running through southern section of the site and immediately Sustainable Travel A residential travel plan leaflet will be required as part of the options available to residents.
-Education The site is zoned to Woodside Primary School which is foreca capacity to accommodate pupils generated up until 2020, how temporary accommodation may be required.
-The site is zone Academy, which has some spare capacity to accommodate p 2019, however an extension or temporary accommodation m developer contributions will be sought.
-Health This site will be required to make a proportionate contribution additional health facilities in the area.
+Strategic Transport Fund Contributions to the Strategic Transport Fund (STF) will be required as the STF policy applies to this site.
+Road connection from OP135 Woodside development to Mugiemoss Road including rationalisation of existing access points on the north side of Mugiemoss Road.
+Roads / Access Contribution towards improvements of Mugiemoss Road to Persley Bridge.
+Further road infrastructure improvements may be required depending on the results and assessment process of the Transport Assessment.
+Contribution to new pedestrian/cycle bridge across the River Don at Mugiemoss Mills.
+Walking / Cycling Connections through site to local walking/ cycling networks, including upgrades to Core Path 7, contribution to walk/cycle route from Aberdeen to Blackburn along A96 with connections into Dyce and retention and upgrade of National Cycle network running through southern section of the site and immediately beyond.
+Sustainable Travel A residential travel plan leaflet will be required as part of the development to highlight options available to residents.
+Education The site is zoned to Woodside Primary School which is forecast to have some spare capacity to accommodate pupils generated up until 2020, however an extension or temporary accommodation may be required.
+The site is zoned to St Machar Academy, which has some spare capacity to accommodate pupils generated up until 2019, however an extension or temporary accommodation may be required and developer contributions will be sought.
+Health This site will be required to make a proportionate contribution towards the provision of additional health facilities in the area.